iGrv/Data_Science_Camp_2023/DE_Homework4/README.md

 # 1. Develop a RESTful API server that will accept three types of requests: GET, POST, and DELETE

 I developed my RESTful API using the FastAPI framework.
 The server is running with Uvicorn.
-The entire API is imlpemented in [main.py](main.py).
+The entire API is implemented in [main.py](main.py).

 To start the API server, just run the file:
 ```shell